urizennnn/zync/README.md

 This change takes priority after some major bugs have been fixed.

 ## Bugs
-- [ ] Input field character overflow
+- [x] Input field character overflow
 - [ ] Error popup has to be manually closed instead of timing out
+- [ ] Due to the implementation of the overflow, another bug of scrolling back to previous inserted characters are not handled correctly
  More to come

 ## Features to come